kimothokamau/kimothokamaublog/content/blog/binance-2fa/index.md

 ![download app](./playstore1.jpg)

-- If you are doing this from laptop/desktop browser, then search the **Google Authenticator** app in your phone's App Store or Play STore.
+- If you are doing this from laptop/desktop browser, then search the **Google Authenticator** app in your phone's App Store or Play Store.

-### Step 3 - Setup the Google Authenticator app
+### Step 4 - Setup the Google Authenticator app
 > After enabling 2FA on your account, each time you login, or make a withdrawal, you will be required to enter your password, and a 6-digit fresh code that you get from this app.
 Codes can't be reused

 - Open the **Google Authenticator** app.